-A subject is considered to have completed the study if he or she has completed all periods of the study including the last specified visit (Day 141 [Week 20]/) shown in the SoA ([Section 1.3](#)).
+A subject is considered to have completed the study if he/she has completed all periods of the study including the last specified visit (Day 281 [Week 40]/ET) shown in the SoA ([Section 1.3](#)).

 The end of the study is defined as completion of the last visit or procedure shown in the SoA by the last subject included the study.